Medtronic under Justice Department probe over ventilator competition - WSJ

 Sept 30 (Reuters) - The U.S. Justice Department is investigating if acquisitions by medical device maker Medtronic Plc MDT.N hindered competition in ventilator manufacturing, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.

+Demand for ventilators sky-rocketed following the coronavirus outbreak in the United States, leading President Donald Trump to sign an order for General Motors GM.N to start making ventilators.

-The company has received a civil subpoena from the department requesting more information on the same, according to the report. (https://on.wsj.com/2GkYjMC)
+Medtronic has received a civil subpoena from the department requesting more information, according to the report. (https://on.wsj.com/2GkYjMC)

+The probe is centered on two acquisitions - when Covidien Plc bought a small manufacturer of ventilator systems Newport Medical Instruments in 2012 and Medtronic's acquisition of Covidien nearly three years later, the report said.

+"Medtronic is cooperating fully with DOJ's review of the 2012 Covidien-Newport transaction," said Medtronic spokesperson Ben Petok, adding that the deal was appropriately assessed and approved by the Federal Trade Commission in 2012.

 (Reporting by Trisha Roy in Bengaluru; Editing by Sriraj Kalluvila)